marama09/Regression-Project-T5/README.md

 These are the technologies and libraries that I will be using for this project:
 * Technologies: Python, Jupyter Notebook.
 * Libraries: NumPy, Pandas, Matplotlib, Seaborn, Requests, BeautifulSoup, Selenium, Statsmodels, Scikit-learn.

+## Communication
+Please feel free to let me know if you have any questions.
+Email:  tahani.almutery@gmail.com and maram.alfaifi@hotmail.com